jpgough/api-workshop/prerequisites/README.md

 ### Download SpringBoot project

-The following URL is pre-configured to take you directly to https://start.spring.io and download a zip file containing the project.
-Just open your browser and enter the URL, the download should begin.
+The following URL is pre-configured to take you directly to https://start.spring.io and set the required dependencies to Spring Web and Spring Contract Verifier.
+Open your browser and enter the URL, and then click on "Generate" to download a zip file containing the project.

 `https://start.spring.io/#!type=gradle-project&language=java&platformVersion=2.2.4.RELEASE&packaging=jar&jvmVersion=11&groupId=com.jpgough&artifactId=apiworkshop&name=apiworkshop&description=Starter%20api%20workshop%20project&packageName=com.jpgough.apiworkshop&dependencies=web,cloud-contract-verifier`